What is it Like to Live with PTSD?

 During Eye Movement Desensitization and Reprocessing, you think about the trauma while the therapist waves a hand or baton in front of you.
 You follow the movements with your eyes.
 This helps your brain process your memories and reduce your negative feelings about the memories.

-Couples counseling and family therapy helps couples and family members understand each other.
+Couples counseling and family therapy help couples and family members understand each other.

 Medicine, such as selective serotonin reuptake inhibitors or SSRIs, is used to treat the symptoms of PTSD.
 It lowers anxiety and depression and helps with other symptoms.
 Sedatives can help with sleep problems.
 Anti-anxiety medicine may also help.